xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 # Cable Converged Interconnect Network (CIN)

 ## Summary
-The Converged SDN Transport Design enables a multi-service CIN network by adding the support for the features and functions required to deliver a next-generation Ethernet/IP cable network.
-Differentiated from simple switch or L3 aggregation designs is the ability to support NG cable transport over the same common infrastructure supporting other services like mobile backhaul and business VPN services.
+The Converged SDN Transport Design enables a multi-service CIN by adding support for the features and functions required to build a scalable next-generation Ethernet/IP cable access network.
+Differentiated from simple switch or L3 aggregation designs is the ability to support NG cable transport over the same common infrastructure already supporting other services like mobile backhaul and business VPN services.
+Cable Remote PHY is simply another service overlayed onto the existing Converged SDN Transport network architecture.
+We will cover all aspects of connectivity between the Cisco cBR-8 and the RPD device.

 ## Distributed Access Architecture
 The cable Converged Interconnect Network is part of a next-generation Distributed Access Architecture (DAA), an architecture unlocking higher subscriber bandwidth by moving traditional cable functions deeper into the network closer to end users.
 R-PHY or Remote PHY, places the analog to digital conversion much closer to users, reducing the cable distance and thus enabling denser and higher order modulation used to achieve Gbps speeds over existing cable infrastructure.
 This reference design will cover the CIN design to support Remote PHY deployments.